AMReX-Astro/Castro/docs_new/source/rp_intro.rst

 the parameter with the highest priority takes precedence.
 This allows specific implementations to override the general parameter defaults.

-The documentation below for the   parameters is automatically generated, using the comments in the \_cpp_parameters file.
+The documentation below for the Castro C parameters is automatically generated, using the comments in the \_cpp_parameters file.

 Removed Runtime Parameters
 ==========================

-The following runtime parameters have been removed for .
+The following runtime parameters have been removed for Castro.

 -  castro.ppm_flatten_before_integrals : this parameter
    controlled whether we applied the flattening of the parabolic